galaxyproject/galaxy-hub/content/events/gcc2023/abstracts/index.md

 </div>

-## Slide details for talks
+## Talk details

-Slides for your talk will be projected on a screen in the 16:9 format.
+Slides for your talk will be projected on a screen in the 16:10 format.

+Long talks will be 15 minutes total (including any questions and answers from the audience).
+Short talks will be 7 minutes total.

 Because GCC2023 is a hybrid event with virtual participants, the organizers will need to ensure all the slides for talks are uniformly available for remote